hmatuschek/kochmorse/README.md

 This is a C++/Qt reimplementation of my "old" python morse-code tutor (also called "kochmorse", https://kochmorse.googlecode.com).
 As the "old" implementation relied on ALSA for sound output, it was restricted to Linux.
-This reimplementation now uses PortAudio for the sound output and the GUI is implemented using Qt5, it is therefore more platform independent and runs under Linux, MacOS X and Windows.
+This reimplementation now uses the Qt5 Multimedia module for the sound output and the GUI is implemented using Qt5, it is therefore more platform independent and runs under Linux, MacOS X and Windows.